dfuse-io/docs/content/guides/ethereum/getting-started/other-languages.md

 ## Create the client

-Now that you have generated the client stub (or picked the generated one), we can now define the client creation code.
+We can now define the client creation code.
 The client can be re-used across all the requests and streams you need to do, it should be properly cached at the appropriate level for your use case.

 {{< tabs "create-client" >}}
-{{< tab-code title="Go" filename="./quickstarts/go/main-eth.go" range=41:59 >}}
+{{< tab-code title="Go" filename="./quickstarts/go/main-eth.go" range=62:73 >}}
 {{< tab-code title="Python" filename="./quickstarts/python/main.py" range=30:41 >}}
 {{< /tabs >}}